cvanbellen/dbt-data_auditing_observatory/README.md

 - row count;
 - number of columns;
+- missing columns in comparison with its counterpart;
 - oldest date of a date column (optional);
 - newest date of a date column (optional).